DannyDainton/basic-newman-slack-bot/README.md

 This is a basic `express` app with a single `POST` route, which will allow you to run Postman collections, either exported JSON files or from a shared Collection link via [newman](https://github.com/postmanlabs/newman).

-Everything that you will need to run the application is contained within this repo but in order for it to be accessible by Slack, it will need be to be publicly hosted _somewhere_.
+Everything that you will need to run the application, including a couple of example Postman JSON files, is contained within this repo but in order for it to be accessible by Slack, it will need to be publicly hosted _somewhere_.

 Where this location/platform is, will depend on your own context, you may have sensitive data in the files and you _might_ need to have a higher level over control so choose a place that suits your needs.